 Skip to main content

 Thyroid disorders are common.
-In fact, about 12% of people will experience abnormal thyroid function at some point during their lives.
+About 12% of people will experience abnormal thyroid function at some point during their lives.
 Women are eight times more likely to develop a thyroid disorder than men.
 (1)

 1. Feeling tired

-One of the most common symptoms of hypothyroid in women is fatigue.
+One of the most common symptoms of hypothyroidism in women is fatigue.
 The thyroid gland is the master control of your metabolism and controls the body’s production of energy.
-When people gave high levels of thyroid hormone, they feel jittery and anxious.
+When people are given high levels of thyroid hormone, they feel jittery and anxious.
 When they have low levels, they feel sluggish and tired.
 When people have low thyroid function, they may sleep more but still feel tired.

 2. Gaining Weight